 Verb

 An action, occurrence, or state of being is described by a verb, which is a word in speech.
 Verbs can be used to change a sentence’s voice, tense, and mood.
+As the engine of sentences, verbs dictate pace, timeline, and perspective.
+They come in transitive (requiring objects), intransitive (no object needed), linking (connecting subject to description), and auxiliary forms (helping main verbs).
+Tense mastery—past, present, future, and their perfect/continuous variations—is vital for narrative coherence and accurate reporting.

 Verbs used in sentences, for instance:

-- The novel was written by Jane Austen in the future tense. (verb in passive voice)
+- The novel was written by Jane Austen in the future tense. (verb in passive voice) – actually past passive; illustrates voice change.

-- I wish I could take a vacation. (verb in subjunctive mood)
+- I wish I could take a vacation. (verb in subjunctive mood) – expresses hypothetical desire.

 Excellent Academic Performance: Top 5 Universities in Canada